All our Instruments are built according to the old Spanish technique

 The basic structure of all Thomas Guitars, are made by employing the old Spanish method of using a solera to glue the unfinished neck with the intended angle to the soundboard.
 Then the bent sides are glued with individual wooden blocks to the top, and finally the back is fitted.

 This method has some really great advantages both tonally and structurally.

 We make laminated quarter sawn necks, and a flat sawn block to connect the neck and foot.
 This block prevents the foot from being pressed out of the back over time due to wood shrinkage and expansion from varying temperature and humidity changes.

-The Slots including the nut, and the shape are cut by CNC.
+The slots including the nut, and the shape are cut by CNC.
 That guarantees the perfect position, hides the fret ends and allows the nut to become part of the fretboard for better sounding open strings.

-One advantage of using a Solera for construction is the tension free assemble of the Sides and Soundboard.
-After being bent the Sides are trimmed and glued into the slots in the heel, and then fixed to the top with small individual blocks.
+One advantage of using a solera for construction is the tension free assemble of the sides and soundboard.
+After being bent the sides are trimmed and glued into the slots in the heel, and then fixed to the top with small individual blocks.